lanl/LCC/tools/kmc/README.rst

 The IsotropicSecondNearest energetics style stores interaction energies between first and second nearest neighbors, specified by the first nearest cutoff and second nearest cutoff.
-In the input file, the cutoffs are specified as :code:`first_cutoff` and :code:`second_cutoff`, and the respective interaction energies are specified as :code:`first_energy' and :code:`second_energy`.
+In the input file, the cutoffs are specified as :code:`first_cutoff` and :code:`second_cutoff`, and the respective interaction energies are specified as :code:`first_energy` and :code:`second_energy`.

 The AnisotropicThirdNearest energetics style stores interaction energies between first,